Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Hawks Betting Records & Stats

-- Atlanta has not won as an underdog of +220 or more on the moneyline this season in four games with those odds or longer.
+- Atlanta has not won as an underdog of +310 or more on the moneyline this season in two games with those odds or longer.

-- The moneyline set for this matchup implies Atlanta has a 31.2% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that Atlanta has a 24.4% chance of pulling out a win.

 |Average PPG